CFSAN-Biostatistics/snp-pipeline/README.rst

 The CFSAN SNP Pipeline is written in a combination of bash and python.
 The code (including the bash scripts) is designed to be straighforward to install.
 Scripts are provided to run the Python code from the command line.
-All of the parameters used are available as command line options.
+A configuration file supports customizing the behavior of the pipeline.
 In situations where additional customization is desired, the code is not highly complex and should be easy to modify as necessary.

 Examples of using the code are provided.
 These examples serve as both